 It is possible to buy joint tickets, covering a tour of the Wild Cattle and a visit to Chillingham Castle.

-There is no direct access from Chillingham Castle to the cattle park.
-A walk from the Castle round to the hemmel will take approximately 30 minutes.
+There is no direct access from Chillingham Castle to the Cattle Park.

-- Wheelchairs can access the new Pavilion but are not suitable in the cattle park due to the unevenness of the terrain.
-However, our warden will be happy to show you around in her vehicle, at her discretion and with a minimum of 24 hours notice.
+- Wheelchairs can access the new Pavilion but are not suitable in the Cattle Park due to the unevenness of the terrain.
+However, our warden will be happy to show you around in his vehicle, if suited, subject to staff availability and with a minimum of 24 hours notice.
 Please note this vehicle can only accommodate two visitors.
 (Subject to any current COVID restrictions.)
 Please phone 01668 215250 or email [email protected] to enquire.